d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 **J. Buckeyne**

-*Zenodo, 2026 — DOI: 10.5281/zenodo.20131281*
+*Zenodo, 2026 — DOI: 10.5281/zenodo.20499393*

 ---

 ## Abstract

 The displacement framework of the homogeneous propagation series is applied to galaxy rotation curves across the SPARC sample (175 galaxies) together with the Milky Way and M31, for a total of 177 systems.
 A constrained radial occupancy profile — central concentration, broad disk, outer transition, and faint tail — is parameterized by a single declining gradient sampled at four interior radii plus an outer cutoff, with strict ordering and monotonicity constraints.
-The framework's velocity response to that mass distribution reproduces observed rotation curves with median relative RMS 2.09% across the full sample, 84% of galaxies fit to better than 5% RMS, and every galaxy fit to better than 20% RMS.
+The framework's velocity response to that mass distribution reproduces observed rotation curves with median relative RMS 2.09% across the full sample, 82% of galaxies fit to better than 5% RMS, and every galaxy fit to better than 16% RMS.
 No dark-matter halo is invoked.
-The mass distribution required to produce each rotation curve remains within the visible galaxy: across the full sample, the median ratio of the model's outer cutoff radius to the outermost rotation-curve data point is 1.05, no galaxy exceeds 1.5, and at the median 97% of the fitted mass lies within the radius of the outermost velocity measurement.
+The mass distribution required to produce each rotation curve remains within the visible galaxy: across the full sample, the median ratio of the model's outer cutoff radius to the outermost rotation-curve data point is 1.00, no galaxy extends more than 4% past the outermost data point, and at the median 97% of the fitted mass lies within the radius of the outermost velocity measurement.
 The framework reproduces galactic rotation observations from the galaxy's own mass distribution alone, without requiring matter at radii beyond the visible disk.

 ---